Pauline Chalamet: 2020–present

 In 2019, Chalamet was cast as Joanne in the Judd Apatow comedy The King of Staten Island, which premiered in 2020.
 That same year, she co-founded the production company Gummy Films with Rachel Walden and Luca Balser.
 In 2020, she appeared as Sveta in two episodes of the French webseries Les Engagés.
 On October 14, 2020, Variety reported that Chalamet was set to star as Kimberly, "the valedictorian of a working-class public high school in a humble Arizona suburb", in Mindy Kaling's comedy The Sex Lives of College Girls for HBO Max.
-She will next appear in Iris Brey's Split, a French television series, alongside Alma Jodorowsky and Jehnny Beth.
+The series premiered on November 18, 2021, with the second season being released on November 17, 2022.